Web Site Design & Development

 Project Web Sites

 The Web can be used to organize all kinds of collaborative projects, as well as to communicate the results of project work or grant-based research.
-Faculty should contact their Academic Computing Manager and administrative staff should send an email describing their web site project to email@example.com.
+Faculty should contact their Academic Computing Manager and administrative staff should submit their project requests through the ServiceNow portal by clicking on the "Get Help" button in the right hand column or by visiting the service.wesleyan.edu portal and selecting "Report and Issue".

 Student Group Web Sites